cheapjack/buildyourown/README.md

 * [Issues](https://github.com/cheapjack/buildyourown/issues "github issues for the project") to aid @cheapjack @amcewen and @defproc management of the project and information
 * [copy as README.md files](https://github.com/cheapjack/buildyourown/tree/master/events) for publicity in the events folder
 * Other useful info like model parts

+We are also collecting related information - links, pictures, etc. - over on the [Desktop Prosthetics tumblr](http://desktopprosthetics.tumblr.com/)